Advising and registration for the Fall 2019 semester for undergraduates in degree programs will take place March 25 through May 8.

 Go to your advising meeting prepared with some idea of the courses you should be taking and any questions you may have.

-Meet with your Faculty Advisor between March 19th and April 4th.
-Make an appointment with your advisor in advance of this meeting.
+Make an appointment to meet with your Faculty Advisor between March 25 and April 3.
 After your meeting, your advisor will clear you for registration via the web.
 If you plan to take any classes that require the instructor’s permission to register, you should secure permission before trying to register for these classes.

 Register for classes from any computer with web access using KnightVision, a web-based service available through the mySMC portal.
 You will not be able to register for classes until after you have met with your advisor and your advisor has cleared you for registration via the web.